dy/spect/readme.md

 </script>
 -->

-_Spect_ is selector observer, assigning handler for matched nodes found in document.
-It allows separating cross-cutting concerns, ie. DOM aspects.
-This way it naturally enables **progressive enhancement**.
+_Spect_ is selector observer, invoking handler for matched nodes found in document.<br/>
+It allows separating cross-cutting concerns, ie. organizing **DOM aspects**.<br/>
+This way **progressive enhancement** is natural strategy.<br/>
 It's designed to be used as side-utility, no guesses about storage, actions, renderer, and can be used with different flavors.

 ### spect/$